frankaemika/docs/source/troubleshooting.rst

 version 0.5, executes a control loop and provides feedback about the lost robot states as well as the maximum, minimum and average control command success rate.

-If you installed the ``ros-kinetic-libfranka`` package, you can execute the test with:
+If you installed the ``ros-noetic-libfranka`` package, you can execute the test with:

 .. code-block:: shell